 The story categories outlined below are in chronological order.
 The oldest has a story dating back to 1830.
-The newest has stories about a kayak trip down the Neuse River to the Pamlico Sound in June 2016.
+The newest has stories about hike in the Grand Canyon in October 2017.
 But I’m not going to tell My Stories in chronological order.
 I’m going to skip around.
 I think it’ll be more fun that way.

 I’ve written a thumbnail sketch of each category to give you some background and help you decide whether you want to take a look.
 Here they are: